-Colibri Technologies Goes Public in Shenzhen, Hits Price Ceiling in First Day
+Colibri Technologies Goes Public in Shenzhen, Hits Price Ceiling on First Day

-Shenzhen-based factory automation equipment producer’s SZSE stock up 44%, with the total market cap hitting CNY 8.9 billion (USD 1.29 billion) on the first day of trading.
+The Shenzhen-based factory automation equipment maker's market cap hit CNY 8.9 billion (USD 1.29 billion) on the first day of trading.

-The company’s business is concentrated around three product lines: automated testing and assembly equipment, automated equipment accessories, precision machining tools and dies.
-Colibri’s expertise extends over various industry verticals, including communications, HDD, medicine, automotive and electronics.
-Its versatile R&D team is composed of mechanical, electrical, optics, software and automation engineers.
+Colibri's business is concentrated around three product lines: automated testing and assembly equipment, automated equipment accessories, precision machining tools and dies.
+Its expertise spans various industry verticals, including communication, medicine, automotive and electronics.

 Colibri is striving to become a leading company in precision automation.
-The firm raised an undisclosed amount in Series-A funding, led by Legend Capital (君联资本), in October 2016 -- the only round of financing undertaken by Colibri to date.
-This "Straight-to-IPO" approach is among the distinctive features of the machinery industry.
+The firm raised an undisclosed amount in its Series A funding led by Legend Capital (君联资本) in October 2016 -- the only round of financing undertaken by Colibri to date.

-The firm generated operating income of CNY 828.8 million (USD 120.5 million) in H1 2019, growing 17.17% from H1 2018.
-Gross profit climbed an extra 49.52% from CNY 80.39 million (USD 11.68 million) to CNY 120.2 million (USD 17.47 million) in the same period.
-This positive shift is closely connected with recent changes in the company's downstream partners' structure: a bunch of new energy enterprises appeared on the stage this year.
+The firm generated an operating income of CNY 828.8 million (USD 120.5 million) in the first half of 2019, growing by 17.17% year-on-year.
+Its gross profit climbed an extra 49.52% from CNY 80.39 million (USD 11.68 million) to CNY 120.2 million (USD 17.47 million) within the same period.
+This positive shift is closely related to the recent changes in the company's downstream structure: a number of new energy enterprises have lately appeared there.

-According to the prospectus, before going public, the company had 17 shareholders holding 369 million shares.
-It sold another 41 million (only 4.1 million of which are issued offline) to primary investors in the IPO, raising CNY 619 million (USD 89.97 million).
-Later in the morning, the share price went through the roof, forcing the firm’s market cap up to CNY 8.9 billion (USD 1.29 billion).
+According to the prospectus, prior to the IPO, the company had 17 shareholders holding 369 million of its shares.
+Colibri sold another 41 million (only 4.1 million of which were issued offline) on its IPO day, raising CNY 619 million (USD 89.97 million).

-Since established in 2004, the SME board is considered the 'barometer of the manufacturing sector in China.'
-With the recent changes in China’s financial scene, the Shanghai Stock Exchange STAR Market might seize this status.
+Since it was established in 2004, the SME board has been widely considered a 'barometer of the manufacturing sector in China.'
+After the recent financial reform, the Shanghai Stock Exchange Star Market might usurp this status.